To read a more in-depth commentary on a specific 2020 imperative, select a section below.

 Today’s leaders might not use the same playbook to fuel growth and innovation as leaders from 30 years ago, but the core values of their credit unions and why they exist hasn’t changed through the decades.

-The first Callahan Imperatives for 2020 is really the foundation for all others: Purpose.
+The first Callahan Imperative for 2020 is really the foundation for all others: Purpose.

 Why do credit unions exist?
 Focusing on the movement’s “why” might sound corny, but research shows organizations that focus on purpose, over time, outperform those that focus solely on financial results.